DasEd955/tunerdesign-gpt/README.md

 Builds a word-level integer vocabulary from a combined set of positive and negative example sentences, encodes each sentence, and pads all sequences to equal length using `nn.utils.rnn.pad_sequence`.
-Produces the padded, batch-first tensor that sequence classification training loops consume.
+Produces the padded, batch first tensor that sequence classification training loops consume.

 ---